singuliere/enough/docs/monitoring_howto.rst

 Monitoring howto
 ================

-As explained in "Object logic style vs Apply logic style" we follow an "apply logic style" for Icinga 2 configuration, with is pretty well suited for generic monitoring setup on homogeneous clusters.
-Fortunately it does not disallow adding isolated services (à la Nagios), so future exceptions to the rules may be handled this way.
+Icinga2 follows an "apply logic style" for its configuration but it does not disallow adding isolated services, to handle exceptions to the rules.

-For most of the service definitions, they are based on predefined commands which are documented
+Most of the service definitions are based on predefined commands which are documented
 `here <https://www.icinga.com/docs/icinga2/latest/doc/10-icinga-template-library/#plugin-check-commands-for-monitoring-plugins>`__.

 Monitoring deployment
 ---------------------

-Monitoring is deployed as long as the playbook `molecule/icinga/icinga-playbook.yml` has been imported.
+Monitoring is deployed by importing the `molecule/icinga/icinga-playbook.yml` playbook.
 The Icinga2 master is `icinga-host`.
-See also `inventor/host_vars/icinga-host/monitoring.yml` for specific deployment attributes: icingaweb credentials, https, virtualhost fqdn.
+See also `inventory/host_vars/icinga-host/monitoring.yml` for specific deployment attributes: icingaweb credentials, https, virtualhost fqdn.

 Each host is monitored by default.